-Before you jump into the tactical and practical details of your social media plan, it’s critical that you take the time to understand your audience.
+Before we jump into the tactical and practical details of your social media plan, it’s critical that you take the time to understand your audience.
 Who are they?
 What do they care about?
-This section will walk you through how to answer these questions and define your audience.
+This upcoming section will walk you through how to answer these questions and define your audience and buyers person.

 Build Your Ideal Persona